CS-DS-125/125book/py4e_rst/04-functions.rst

    >>> print(result)
    None

-The value ``None`` is not the same as the string “None”.
+The value ``None`` is not the same as the string "None".
 It is a special value that has its own type:

 .. code:: python